felipeelorrieta/iAR/README.md

 Acknowledgments
 ======================

-The authors acknowledge support from the ANID – Millennium Science Initiative Program – ICN12_009 awarded to the Millennium Institute of Astrophysics MAS
+The authors acknowledge support from the ANID – Millennium Science Initiative Program – ICN12_009 awarded to the Millennium Institute of Astrophysics MAS ((www.astrofisicamas.cl))

 References
 ======================

----
-output: html_document
-bibliography: bibiAR.bib
----
+{% bibliography %}